 Each Office 365 tenet will create a “dedicated DKIM selector record” that will apparently “lead” to his “dedicated DKIM selector” but in reality, the CNAME record will redirect the receiving mail server request to the special Office 365 record that is used to Digitally sign all the E-mail messages of each Office 365 tenant who activate the option of outbound DKIM signing.

-The receiving mail server will query the pubic DNS looking for the hostname –
+The receiving mail server will query the public DNS looking for the hostname –

 selector1. _domainkey.o365pilot.com (the hostname who appears in the E-mail message)